 \section{Conclusion}

 We propose a hybrid model that combines novel attribute signature representation (PHOSC) (that characterizes the occurrence and position of elementary visual shapes and characters in a word) along with LSTM in a CTC framework.
-Our experiments demonstrate the effectiveness of PHOSC-CTC for predicting unseen word labels in the generalized ZSL setting for two datasets with more homogeneous handwriting and lesser number of training classes, while the classical Pho(SC)Net representation is more suitable for recognition of unseen word classes with more heterogeneous handwriting and lesser number of training classes.
+Our experiments demonstrate the effectiveness of PHOSC-CTC for predicting unseen word labels in the generalized ZSL setting for two datasets with more homogeneous handwriting, while the classical Pho(SC)Net representation is more suitable for recognition of unseen word classes with more heterogeneous handwriting.
 Future directions to this work include extending the PHOS representations to include other non-Latin scripts like Arabic, Chinese, and Indic scripts.